Keyboard shortcuts

 let tree = doc.parse();

-sjis::decode_to_string handles BOM stripping, JIS X 0213 codepoints, and the Aozora-specific 外字 references that survive the decode pass as private-use sentinels (resolved later in the parser).
+decode_sjis handles BOM stripping, JIS X 0213 codepoints, and the Aozora-specific 外字 references that survive the decode pass as private-use sentinels (resolved later in the parser).
+It is strict — malformed bytes return Err(DecodeError) rather than silently substituting replacement characters.
+A runnable version is just example sjis.

 Diagnostics